 “Mon, I didn’t know you were going away.
 Are you in Italy!?”

 This was a text message I received from a friend immediately after I’d posted a photo from Portmeirion on Facebook.
-(It was the photo above as I was feeling particularly proud of it!)

 The sun was shining, it was 22C, I was licking chocolate chip flavoured gelato while staring out to sea.
 I was surrounded by colourful but slightly wonky buildings and narrow, cobbled paths.
 I could have been anywhere in the Mediterranean.

 But I wasn’t in the Mediterranean, I was in Wales.